How to Delete Row with VBA and Shift Up Cells in Excel (11 Examples)

 End Sub

-This code will find the blank cells from the whole specified range and delete the entire rows containing the blank cells.
-Just Run the code to see the output.
+• Running this code will find the blank cells within the specified range and remove the entire rows containing those cells.

 5.1.
-Applying For Loop Nested with If Statement
+Using a For Loop Nested with an If Statement

 Overview of removing rows with specific word “Female”

-When you want to delete some rows from your worksheet containing a specific text, VBA offers you a solution in that case.
-Look at our dataset where we have info about male and female sales reps.
-We want to delete info about all “Female”.
-So we need to delete rows containing the word “Female”.
+When you need to delete specific rows from your worksheet containing a particular text, VBA provides a solution.
+Consider our dataset, which contains information about male and female sales representatives.
+Suppose we want to delete all information related to Female reps.
+In that case, we need to identify and remove rows containing the word Female.

-Use the following code to delete rows with specific text.
+Here’s the VBA code to delete rows with specific text:

 Detect rows with the Specific word “Female” from the 4th column and delete the rowsCode: